 Adopting inclusive language can help your business in more ways than one.
-There are both internal (amongst your own employees) and external (amongst customers and clients) benefits that can truly impact your business that are worth keeping in mind.
-Let’s examine some of the main benefits of inclusive language for your business.
+There are both internal (amongst your employees) and external (amongst customers and clients) benefits that can truly impact your business that is worth keeping in mind.
+Let’s examine some of the main advantages of inclusive language for your business.

 Better Workplace Environment and Employee Engagement

 While it’s easy to focus on how your customers and clients would react to the use of inclusive language in your business, you should first look at how this switch will be received internally.

 Using gender inclusive language at work can be a strong step towards diminishing gender inequality both internally and externally.
 For example, using gender-neutral job titles in your job postings will make it easier for candidates of any gender to view themselves in the role.
 At the same time, you’ll be helping our society shift away from unconstructive gendered job titles.